Tangent equations of motion for nonlinear response functions: Introduction

 These difficulties have motivated the development of complementary strategies based on real-time evolution governed by an equation of motion (EOM).
 Instead of constructing high-order correlators in the frequency domain, one can propagate the system under time-dependent external fields and infer response properties from the resulting time series.
 This time-domain approach offers two practical advantages.
-First, modern real-time solvers, such as tensor-network methods for low-dimensional correlated systems \cite{White2004, Vidal2004, Vidal2007, Haegeman2011, Holzner2011}, nonequilibrium dynamical mean-field theory for infinite-dimensional systems \cite{Aoki2014, Murakami2025}, time-dependent density functional theory for the ab initio electronic structure of molecules and solids \cite{Runge1984, Yabana1996, Yabana2012, Marques2004, Attaccalite2011, Sato2025}, and microscopic master-equation approaches for open quantum systems \cite{Lindblad1976, Breuer2002, DeVega2017, Tanimura1989, Tanimura2020}, can incorporate interactions and dissipation within their controlled regimes while suppressing or eliminating numerical artifacts.
-Second, real-time propagation naturally includes all perturbative orders simultaneously and can access nonperturbative phenomena (e.g., high harmonic generation \cite{Ghimire2011, Ghimire2019, Goulielmakis2022, Vampa2014}) beyond the radius of convergence of a strict perturbation expansion.
-In this sense, time evolution provides a conceptually direct route: given the EOM and a prescribed driving field, one can compute the full nonlinear dynamics without explicitly constructing high-order correlators.
+First, modern real-time solvers, such as tensor-network methods for low-dimensional correlated systems \cite{White2004, Vidal2004, Vidal2007, Haegeman2011, Holzner2011}, nonequilibrium dynamical mean-field theory for infinite-dimensional systems \cite{Aoki2014, Murakami2025}, time-dependent density functional theory for the \emph{ab initio} electronic structure of molecules and solids \cite{Runge1984, Yabana1996, Yabana2012, Marques2004, Attaccalite2011, Sato2025}, and microscopic master-equation approaches for open quantum systems \cite{Lindblad1976, Breuer2002, DeVega2017, Tanimura1989, Tanimura2020}, can incorporate interactions and dissipation within their controlled regimes while suppressing or eliminating numerical artifacts.
+Second, real-time propagation treats the field-driven dynamics directly in the time domain and naturally contains contributions from all perturbative orders in the resulting time-dependent signal.
+This makes it well suited for describing strongly nonlinear phenomena such as high-harmonic generation (HHG) \cite{Ghimire2011, Ghimire2019, Goulielmakis2022, Vampa2014} at the level of finite-amplitude real-time simulations.
+In this sense, time evolution provides a conceptually direct route: Given the EOM and a prescribed driving field, one can compute the full nonlinear dynamics without explicitly constructing high-order correlators or enumerating perturbative contributions order by order.